mmbman/Katagiri/1979-08-08-Diamond-Sutra-Giving-and-Non-Covetousness.md

 > endlessly knows, and never craves.
 > ...
 > That’s what Destiny means: being opposite,
-> and nothing else, and always opposite.)
+> and nothing else, and always opposite.

 This is just a piece of chapter eight of Duino Elegies, composed by Rilke in the late years of his life.
 In this book, what he wants to tell us is not pessimistic of the human world, but the oneness of life and death.
-The title is, for Duino Elegies, something pensive, but behind this, behind this poem, he really wants to say oneness of life death.
+The title, Duino Elegies, is something pensive, but behind this poem, he really wants to say oneness of life death.

 ##### 13:00

-What I want to explain about this poem, the most important two points, one is: "That's what Destiny is: to be face to face and nothing but that and always opposite."
+[I want to explain the most important two points about this poem.]
+One is: "That's what Destiny is: to be face to face and nothing but that and always opposite."
 And also second point is: "Never, not for a single day do we have pure space before us in which the flowers are always unfolded.
 It's forever world, nowhere-without-not."

-First, I would like to [*unintelligible*] the first part of this poem: "Only we see death; but the beast is free and has its death always behind it and God before it, and when it walks it goes toward eternity, as springs flow."
+[But] first, I would like to explain the first part of this poem: "Only we see death; but the beast is free and has its death always behind it and God before it, and when it walks it goes toward eternity, as springs flow."

 Only human beings can see death.
 [We] can see death in many ways, from many angles: before, and behind you, to the right, to the left; many ways you can see death.
 "But beast is free and has its death always behind it."
-It means, beast - the animals, birds, dogs, cats, whatever it is - is free from the death.
+It means, beast – the animals, birds, dogs, cats, whatever it is – is free from the death.
 We can see death completely different.
 Death is always behind beasts' life.
 Death never attacks the beast; always behind.
 So, beast never despairs in death.
 Beast never can accept death in despair.
 Do you understand?
 Death is always behind.

-So that's why...
-"God before it," God means in this case, vastness of space.
-He never sees the death in front of him; [he is] always going ahead toward vastness of space, eternity.
+So that's why, "God before it": God means in this case, [the] vastness of space.
+He never sees the death in front of him; [he is] always going ahead toward [the] vastness of space, eternity.
 That means God before it.
 That's why he said, "when it walks it goes toward eternity."
 Completely eternity.
-He doesn't know; in the moment there is some destiny he doesn't see.
+He doesn't know, in the moment, [that] there is some destiny he doesn't see.
 So that's to go, just to go ahead.
 And then only when he sees something dangerous, he is scared.
 But he doesn't see the death.
 So death is completely one with beast, always.

 ##### 16:44

 That's why he said, "When it walks it goes toward eternity, as springs flow."
-Just as springs always ... flows.
+Just as springs always ... flow.
 Springs flow from the ground, always coming up.
 No suffering.
 So from this point, beast never suffers, from life or death.
 But they have subjective... feeling, according to their... instinct.
 So they fear death or something dangerous only when they see something dangerous right in from of them.
 But they never think death, they never think something dangerous in a second.
 So always, whatever happens, they always walk toward eternity, no fear.
 The fear appears only when they see it right in front of them.

 That is what Rilke said.
 And then next: "Never, not for a single day do we have pure space before us in which the flowers are always unfolded.
 It's forever world and nowhere without not.
 That's what Destiny is: to be face to face and nothing but that and always opposite."
 This is a very common lifestyle of human beings: being present face-to-face, creating the world, the world created by us, and think[ing] that world is the most important for us.
 That's why we really cling to the world created by us.
 So at that time we always face, we are always present face-to-face.

 That way to live is sort of miserable, if you are always present face-to-face.
 Because if you are present face-to-face, there is always argument, dispute, and quarrel, fighting each other, in being face to face.

 Look at the problem of divorce, look at the fighting between the man and woman; look at the human world.
-[Like?] from the husband, or between your friends, within people - we are always face to face, and fight.
+[Like?] from the husband, or between your friends, within people – we are always face to face, and fight.

 This is very common for us.
 That's why Rilke says, that's what destiny is, to be face to face.
 That looks just like human destiny.
 But human destiny is not something ... which your life is completely tied up with.
 Destiny is completely ... something which allows you to be free.
 You can turn off your destiny, you can cut your way to the fortune.